- Entertainment and Media»

 Radio, film, books, TV shows - the Marx Brothers were everywhere.
 Visit their tribute website: MARX BROTHERS.

 Minnie's Boys on Broadway

 VIDEO CREDIT: WALTER WILLISON & FRIENDS - YouTube -- In memory of Stephen Brockway, January 8, 1973 -- June 11, 2012.
 Stephen Brockway [Chico], James Donegan [Zeppo], Gary Littman [Julie], and Jamison Stern [Harpo] bring down the house with "Where Was I?", music by Larry Grossman and lyrics by Hal Hackady

-Early Laurel and Hardy
+Stan Laurel and Oliver Hardy

 Stanley Laurel was from England and was a good friend of Jerry Lewis in his later years.
+Oliver Hardy was American.

 Laurel and Hardy

 Stanley Laurel and Oliver Hardy worked in vaudeville and in early film.
-Today, many people take on the persona of Stanley in comedy clubs and on stage and particularluy in a one-man show once frequently performed by Brent Spiner (Data of Star Trek®).
+Today, many people take on the persona of Stanley in comedy clubs and on stage and particularly in a one-man show once frequently performed by Brent Spiner (Data of Star Trek®).

 World famous science fiction author Ray Bradbury has also included Laurel and Hardy in some of his short stories, including The Laurel and Hardy Love Affair --